MaggG93/form-validation-js/README.md

 # form-validation-js
-A simple form with validation in javascript
+A simple form validation in javascript